DennisByberg/learning-sql/codecademy/intro-to-sql/manipulation/04-create.md

    - `id` is the first column in the table.
 It stores values of data type `INTEGER`.
    - `name` is the second column in the table.
 It stores values of data type `TEXT`.
    - `age` is the third column in the table.
 It stores values of data type `INTEGER`.

+---

+> This summary is based on material from the [Intro to SQL](https://www.codecademy.com/enrolled/courses/intro-to-sql) course by [Codecademy](https://www.codecademy.com/).
+Original course content is copyright [Codecademy](https://www.codecademy.com/).
+This file is for personal learning and reference only.